pancongliang/openshift/storage/odf/deploy_odf_on_a_single_node.md

+#### Installation introduction
-### This installation uses nfs storageClass as the backend storage of odf
+* Use nfs storageClass as a single streamlined deployment method for odf's back-end storage

 #### Install OpenShift Data Foundation in the web console
 * Install the operator into the default namespace